The Bells of St. Mary's: Soundtrack

-Bing Crosby recorded four of the songs for Decca Records and these were issued as singles as well as a 2-disc 78 rpm album titled Selections from The Bells of St. Mary's.
-“Aren't You Glad You're You” was in the Billboard charts for nine weeks with a peak position of #8.
+Bing Crosby recorded four of the songs for Decca Records and these were issued as singles as well as a two-disc 78 rpm album titled Selections from The Bells of St. Mary's.
+"Aren't You Glad You're You" was in the Billboard charts for nine weeks with a peak position of number 8.
 "In the Land of Beginning Again" and "The Bells of St. Mary's" both charted briefly also.
 Crosby's songs were also included in the Bing's Hollywood series.